bigtestjs/convergence/README.md

   .always(() => total === 500)
 ```

-Functions in a `Convergence` stack curry their return value
+Functions in a `Convergence` queue curry their return value
-between other functions in the stack.
+between other functions in the queue.
 This means that what you return
-from one function in the stack will be available as the argument
+from one function in the queue will be available as the argument
-given to the next function in the stack.
+given to the next function in the queue.

 ``` javascript
 converge